Cyber4All/playbook/Pull Requests.md

 ### Link Relevant Issues
 It is possible to close an issue with a PR in GitHub, as detailed in [this blog post](https://blog.github.com/2013-05-14-closing-issues-via-pull-requests/).
 When opening up a new PR that resolves a feature request or bug noted in an issue, be sure to link the PR to the issue.

+#### Epics
+When an enhancement is too large to have its full scope logged in a single issue, it is called an epic.
+Epics span multiple issues and are only completed after each child issue is closed.
+To denote an issue as an epic, prepend the phrase **Parent of** before the issue number of the child.

+*Example*

+Issue #1 is an epic that contains issue #2 and #3.
+The description of issue #1 would then contain the following:

+> Parent of #2
+> Parent of #3

+#### Dependencies
+When an issue requires another to be resolved before it can be, there is a dependency between them.
+In these cases, the issue that needs the other to be resolved first, should contain the keyword **Needs** before the issue number of the dependency.

+*Example*

+Issue #5 cannot be resolved until issue #4 is.
+The description of issue #5 would then contain the following:

+> Needs #4

 ### Versioning the Change
 After your PR has been approved, it's time to version it.
 Read more about proper versioning [here](Versioning.md).
 After giving it a shiny new version number, go ahead and merge it into master.
 Congrats, you just put a PR through :tada: